Ecommerce Analytics for Marketers

 In simple words, the acquisition cost is a cost that you pay to acquire a customer.
-It is a great eCommerce analysis tool that helps you to understand how well your marketing efforts are paying off.
+It is a great eCommerce reporting tool that helps you to understand how well your marketing efforts are paying off.
 The main goal of every business owner should be to minimize the acquisition cost and increase the acquisition rate.

 After the acquisition cost the next eCommerce analysis that you should consider is the conversion rate of various channels that you are acquiring leads through.
 First, no conversion means no cash for your business.
 You might have a lot of followers on Facebook, Instagram, and twitter but no conversion means your business needs more effort.

 Also, if you have low traffic on your site that doesn’t mean your business is down.
 You may have the same conversion rate despite having low traffic on your site.
 In the same way, if you have 100k followers on your social media, it doesn’t mean you have the same number of conversions.

 Conversion rate is the only commerce metric that tells you how well you are turning your visitors into customers.
 This works through the entire mechanism starting from targeting, acquisition, engagement followed by conversion on site.